cloudflare/miniflare/docs/web-sockets.md

 When using the CLI, or the `createServer` method, Miniflare will always upgrade Web Socket connections.
-The worker must then respond with a status `101 Switching Protocols` response with a `webSocket` set.
+The worker must then respond with a status `101 Switching Protocols` response including a `webSocket`.
 For example, the worker below implements an echo WebSocket server:

 ```js